cloudmesh/cloudmesh-openapi/README-source.md

 ##### Setting up Azure Sentiment Analysis and Translation Services

 1. Create an Azure subscription.
-If you don't have one, create a [free account](https://azure.microsoft.com/try/cognitive-services/)
+If you do not have one, create a [free account](https://azure.microsoft.com/try/cognitive-services/)

 2. Create a [Text Analysis resource](https://portal.azure.com/#create/Microsoft.CognitiveServicesTextAnalytics)